8 Social Media Safety Tips and the Safest Social Media Apps in 2025

 4. Create separate accounts if you use social media for business

-This compartmentalization makes it harder for cybercriminals to gain access to your personal information and hack into your personal or business account.
+This compartmentalization makes it harder for cybercriminals to access your personal information and hack into your personal or business account.
 They’ll have to work harder to locate your information and connect your business details with your personal account.

 5. Be cautious about clicking links